 4. Cutout Animation.

-Here’s an example of a basic cutout style video from Buck Institute of Education:
+Here’s an example with a clear sign of a basic cutout style video

-It’s really simple in terms of look and movement, which can be either a strength or weakness.
+It’s really simple in terms of look and movement, which can be either its main strength or weakness.
 Essentially, Cut Out animation shows characters and objects that are cut out of paper, hence the name.
 It’s that simple.

 However, since it’s not demanding on the eyes, no fancy animation and whatnot, the audience can really concentrate on listening to and grabbing the message.